Nkpor: Nkpor Tradition

 When the Ozo title holders known as ndi Nze gather, Kolanut is broken according to seniority in the Ozo title.
 For example, the most senior Ozo among the Idi title holders will break the kola nut first and then follow in that order to the other categories of Ozo title.
 Ozo title taking is organized within Umunna or Umunne depending on the village arrangement.
 Each group of Ndi Ozo known as Agwa Ozo is responsible for the induction of an Ozo title holder.

 Nkpor observes its traditional calendar, especially among the traditional worshipers.
-There are traditional festivals such as ‘Ntu, Oru muo na nnu Muo, Ufiojioku, Udo N’ajana, Alomchi, Mgbeagbo, Enemma festivals, etc. The major crop cultivated by Ndi Nkpor are Yam, Cassava, Cocoyam, and Maize.
+There are traditional festivals such as ‘Ntu, Olu Mmụọ na Nnu Mmụọ, Ufiojioku, Udo N’ajana, Alomchi, Mgbeagbo, Enemma festivals, etc. The major crop cultivated by Ndi Nkpor are Yam, Cassava, Cocoyam, and Maize.
 The traditional cuisine of Onye Nkpor is cassava fufu (Akpu) with Onugbu soup for breakfast; Lunch is boiled Yam with Palm oil while dinner is Akpu with Onugbu soup.